-Riders may take Ride Bend between 2 p.m. and 10 p.m., seven days a week throughout the summer.
+Riders can take Ride Bend between 2 p.m. and 10 p.m., seven days a week throughout the summer.
 Ride Bend will be offered free of charge and buses will run every 15 minutes, circulating in a clockwise loop between downtown Bend, the Old Mill District, the OSU-Cascades campus and Galveston Avenue.

 Dial-A-Ride service will be provided for ADA riders who are unable to use the fixed-route service.
 All buses and bus stops are ADA accessible.

 “I’m really excited about the opportunity to demonstrate the ease of using transit and the value it adds to our community,” said Mayor Pro Tem Sally Russell.
 “Ride Bend will be simple and convenient for visitors and locals who want to get around this great city’s core areas without getting in their cars this summer.
 It will also demonstrate how public transportation can help alleviate traffic and parking congestion, which our community has expressed concerns about as Bend grows.”

 “We are honored to support Ride Bend.
 It gives us the opportunity to share tips from our Visit Like a Local campaign, encouraging visitors to the area to recreate responsibly and to make the most out of their visit while interacting with the Bend community," said Kevney Dugan, Executive Director of Visit Bend.